EugeneL97/EugeneL97/README.md

 I'm currently looking for a **backend or full-stack engineering role**, where I can apply my expertise in **C++, Python, Go, and web technologies** to solve **scalability and performance challenges**.

-**Check out my work here, or let’s connect if you're looking for an engineer who learns fast and delivers impact.**
+**Check out my work here, or let’s connect if you're looking for an engineer who learns fast and delivers impact :)**